gaucho1978/BACCAble/README.md

     - CDCM warning lamp is on byte 2 bit5

 6. msg id 0x226:
-   - status of start & stop lamp (or function) is on byte 2 (0xF1= S&S lamp off, 0x05= S&S lamp on )
+    - status of start & stop lamp (or function) is on byte 2 (0xF1= S&S lamp off, 0x05= S&S lamp on ).
+Lamp on means Start&Stop disabled

-6. msg id 0x2EE contains the following radio buttons on the steering wheel - only available on BH can bus at 125kbps
+7. msg id 0x2EE contains the following radio buttons on the steering wheel - only available on BH can bus at 125kbps
     - radio right button is on byte 3 bit6 (1=button pressed)
     - radio left button on the steering wheel is on byte 3 bit4 (1=button pressed)
     - radio Voice command button is on byte 3 bit2 (1= button pressed)